Food Safety Incidents

 Inaccurate Labeling has been detected in Juice Varieties.

-On March 24, 2025, the U.S. Food and Drug Administration reported an incident involving inaccurate labeling in various juice varieties.
-This issue has been traced back to products originating from China.
-The incident falls under the category of control, specifically regarding adulteration of food products.
+On June 4, 2025, the U.S. Food and Drug Administration reported an incident involving inaccurate labeling in various juice varieties.
+The issue was identified within the United States of America and has been categorized under fraud, specifically related to labeling inaccuracies.

 • Incident: Inaccurate Labeling has been detected in Juice Varieties.